What Does Landlord Insurance Cover?

 Fire Damage

 If your property suffers fire damage that you did not cause, the policy may apply.
-In this situation, it may cover the damage to the structure so you can make repairs or rebuild it in some situations.
-It also covers your contents – the items you own that are within the structure.
+It may cover structural damage so you can make repairs or rebuild, and it typically covers your contents — the personal property you own within the structure.

 Water Damage

 Many types of water damage may be covered under your policy.
-That includes the water heater breaking or the pipes freezing in the middle of the winter.
+That includes a broken water heater or pipes freezing in winter.
 It may not cover all types of flooding, though.
-You’ll need flood insurance in some areas to minimize this risk.
+You'll need flood insurance in some areas to minimize this risk.

 Windstorm, Hail, and Lightning